List of games based on Conan the Barbarian: Miniatures and strategy games

 Royal Armies of the Hyborean Age is a wargame published by Fantasy Games Unlimited in 1975.
 Designed by Scott Bizar and Lin Carter.
 See the Board Game Geek entry for more details.

 Hyborian War is a play-by-mail strategy game published by Reality Simulations as of 1985.
 The game gives players strategic control of a Hyborian nation.

 There is also an Age of Conan Strategy Board Game published by Nexus Editrice.

 Video games

 Conan: Hall of Volta

-Conan: Hall of Volta was released for the Apple II series, Atari 8-bit family, and Commodore 64 in 1984.
+Conan: Hall of Volta was released for the Apple II, Atari 8-bit computers, and Commodore 64 in 1984.